Remote Project Management: 8 Killer Hacks To Rock Like A Pro

 Friendly and encouraging environment

-There are several remote work tracking tools to keep an eye on your team’s time.
-The best part is that you can integrate some of them with your existing project management software as well.
+There are several remote work tracking tools to monitor your team’s time.
+The best part is that you can also integrate some of them with your existing project management software.

-Bonus: A simple implementation of the famous POMODORO technique also helps stay more focused on finishing one small chunk of work in a short period.
+Bonus: A simple implementation of the famous POMODORO technique also helps you stay focused on finishing one small chunk of work quickly.

 Next, you can even provide extra aid to team members for smooth internet connectivity or devices to never face any hurdle due to lack of resources.